zanders3/glwt/README.md

     static int Init();

 > Loads all of the OpenGL functions.
 This is called automatically by Window::Open().
-See http://www.opengl.org/wiki/Load_OpenGL_Functions for more info on why this happens.
+See http://www.opengl.org/wiki/Load_OpenGL_Functions for more info on why this is needed.

-    static bool IsSupported(int major, int minor)
+    static bool IsSupported(int major, int minor);

 > Returns true if the current context supports the major and minor version number.

-    static void* GetProcAddress(const char *proc)
+    static void* GetProcAddress(const char *proc);

 > Returns the function call address for an OpenGL function.

-    static const Version& GetVersion()
+    static const Version& GetVersion();

 > Returns a structure representing the OpenGL version.

+### Maths.h ###
+Maths.h basic header only maths library with matrices, vectors and common transforms.
+This is meant to be as simple as possible and is not optimised in any way.
+Feel free to contribute if you feel something is missing.

+    struct vec2
+    {
+        vec2(float x, float y);
+    };
+> Represents a 2D vector

+    struct vec3
+    {
+        //multiplies the vector by a scalar, returning the result. inline vec3 operator *(float scalar) const

+        //adds two vectors together, returning the result. inline vec3 operator +(const vec3& other) const

+        //subtracts two vectors, returning the result.
+        inline vec3 operator -(const vec3& other) const

+        //calculate the dot product with the other vector, returning the result. inline float dot(const vec3& other) const

+        //calculates the squared length of the current vector. inline float lengthSq() const

+        //calculates the length of the vector.
+        inline float length() const

+        //normalizes the current vector.
+        void normalize()

+        //calculates the cross product with the other vector, returning the result. inline vec3 cross(const vec3& other) const
+    };
+> Represents a 3D vector with all of the basic 3D vector operations.

+    struct mat4
+    {
+        float rows[16];

+        //performs a matrix multiplication and returns the result. mat4 operator *(const mat4& other) const

+        //produces a axis angle matrix.
+This will produce a rotation in radians about the normalized axis. static mat4 axisangle(const vec3& axis, float angle)

+        //produces a translation matrix
+        static mat4 translate(float x, float y, float z)

+        //returns the identity matrix
+        static mat4 identity()

+        //calculates a projection matrix from the field of view in radians,
+        //the aspect ratio, the near culling plane and far culling plane. static mat4 proj(float fov, float aspect, float n, float f) };
+> Represents a 4x4 matrix with some functions to calculate common matrix transformations.